CadQuery/cadquery/doc/sketch.rst

     )

-Once the construction is finished it has to be converted to the face-based representation using `assemble`.
+Once the construction is finished it has to be converted to the face-based representation using :meth:`~cadquery.Sketch.assemble`.
 Afterwards, face based operations can be applied.

 Convex hull
 ===========